In this article, you will see how you can change color when a Birthday is coming up without using a macro.

 Table of Contents

-Step 1: Add the current date
+Step 1: Add today's date

 Use the DATEDIF function and the parameter "ym" (number of months in the current year).